mediascape/UI-engine/helloworld/Readme.md

 This script will:

 1. clone the git and install everything in a folder called `deploy` relative to the file itsself
-2. copy the [server](https://github.com/mediascape/application-context/tree/master/Server) and [Application Context API inluding Agent Context](../API), [Discovery For Agent Context API](../API) and [Discovery API](https://github.com/mediascape/discovery-self/tree/master/API) including this HelloWorld sample
+2. copy the [server](https://github.com/mediascape/application-context/tree/master/Server) and [Discovery API](https://github.com/mediascape/discovery-self/tree/master/API) including this HelloWorld sample
 3. install all needed dependencies for the backend and start a small setup-script to configure it.

 *Please dont execute it inside the git folder.
 Best practice is to download just the the `.sh` file and execute.*